How to clean your treasured Kimono & Obi?

 While it may be challenging to replicate the exact process followed in Japan, it is essential to handle them with care, treating them similarly to high-quality silk dresses.

-When you inquire about cleaning your kimono with us, the following information will be helpful.
+When you inquire about cleaning your kimono with us, the information (such as the condition of your item, such as stains or damage, when it was purchased etc.) will be helpful.
 Please feel free to contact us!

-Water-washing is generally prohibited as it can cause shrinkage and color fading.
+Generally, water washing is not recommended as it can cause shrinkage and color fading.

 It is not advisable to wash kimono or obi by yourself.
 It is better to entrust them to a reliable dry cleaner experienced in handling high-grade silk items.